Shanghai Tower: 2017 and later

-In 2020, major water leaks broke out from the 60th to the 9th floor of the tower, which damaged a large quantity of office equipment and electronics.
-The tower said the problem was fixed and a comprehensive inspection would be taken on the floor where the leak originated.
-Some Chinese social media users criticized the leakage as typical of the results of tofu-dreg projects.
-According to the local newspaper of Shanghai, misinformation videos circulating online showing that the tower's ceiling was collapsed were in fact from a shopping center in Nanning in 2016.

-On June 19, 2021, the J Hotel Shanghai Tower opened.
+In July 2020, major water leaks broke out from the 9th to 60th floors of the tower, which damaged a number of office equipment and electronics.
+The tower management said that following emergency repairs, a comprehensive inspection would be taken on the floor where the leak originated, later reporting that the leaks had been caused by equipment failure.
+According to Shanghai Observer, misinformation videos had circulated online alleging that the tower's ceiling was collapsed using footage from a shopping center in Nanning in a 2016 incident.
+On 19 June 2021, the J Hotel Shanghai Tower, a luxury hotel owned and operated by Jin Jiang International, a major Chinese hotel and tourism company, opened for business.
+Occupying the topmost 120th floor of the tower with 165 rooms, it became the "highest hotel in the world" according to CNN.

+Being the second-tallest building in the world from since its completion in 2015, the Shanghai lost its title in 2021, when the Merdeka 118 surpassed it.
+The tower surpassed the Shanghai Tower by slightly over 49 meters (160 feet).

+In December 2022, it was reported that, following its initial pre-pandemic tenancy issues, the tower had reached office space occupancy rates of 80% and commercial space occupancy rates of 98%.
+The tower management disclosed that 41% of its leased space were to foreign company tenants, which included JPMorgan, CNG Paribas and Allianz, and 30% were to Fortune 500 companies.
+Current tenants of the tower also include Alibaba, Intesa Sanpaolo and AllBright Law Offices.

 Design

 The Shanghai Tower was designed by the American architectural firm Gensler, with Shanghainese architect Jun Xia leading the design team.

 The tower takes the form of nine cylindrical buildings stacked atop each other that total 128 floors, all enclosed by the inner layer of the glass facade.
 Between that and the outer layer, which twists as it rises, nine indoor zones provide public space for visitors.
 Each of these nine areas has its own atrium, featuring gardens, cafés, restaurants and retail space, and providing panoramic views of the city.

 Both layers of the façade are transparent, and retail and event spaces are provided at the tower's base.
 The transparent façade is a unique design feature, because most buildings have only a single façade using highly reflective glass to reduce heat absorption, but the Shanghai Tower's double layer of glass eliminates the need for either layer to be opaqued.
 The tower can accommodate as many as 16,000 people daily.

 The Shanghai Tower joins the Jin Mao Tower and SWFC to form the world's first adjacent grouping of three supertall buildings.
 Its 258-room hotel, the J Hotel Shanghai Tower, located between the 84th and 110th floors, is operated by Jin Jiang International Hotels, and is the highest hotel in the world.
 The tower will also incorporate a museum.
 The tower's sub-levels provide parking spaces for 1,800 vehicles.